mamedev/mame/docs/source/commandline/commandline-all.rst

 **-[no]filter** / **-[no]d3dfilter** / **-[no]flt**

-	Enable bilinear filtering on the game screen graphics.
+	Enable bilinear filtering on the system screen graphics.
 When disabled, point filtering is applied, which is crisper but leads to scaling artifacts.
 If you don't like the filtered look, you are probably better off increasing the *-prescale* value rather than turning off filtering altogether.
 The default is ON (*-filter*).

 	This is supported with all video output types (bgfx, d3d, etc) on Windows and is **ONLY** supported with OpenGL on other platforms.